-Charity Anderson and Andres Peñate, both 17, are members of The Church of Jesus Christ of Latter-day Saints.
+Charity Anderson and Andres Peñate, both 18 and recent high school graduates, are members of The Church of Jesus Christ of Latter-day Saints.
 The two began dancing together as ballroom dance partners at the age of eight.
 They danced together for four years until Peñate switched from ballroom to contemporary dance.
 Having learned both styles of dance at a young age, Anderson fell in love with World of Dance while watching the first season and asked Peñate to audition with her for Season 2.

 In an interview with the Daily Herald, Anderson, who recently graduated from Springville High School, said, “I really wanted to try out for the show, but I felt like I needed to bring something that was kind of different than what they’ve seen, and they’ve seen soloists, and I didn’t see very many duets.
 A lot of people were telling me that our styles are kind of the same and our strengths are pretty similar, and so I got encouragement to ask (Andres) to be my duet partner.”
 Anderson follows in the footsteps of her older brothers Landon Anderson and Ryan Di Lello, who previously competed on Fox’s So You Think You Can Dance.